 # Students must seek approval from the Discipline of Accounting to include this unit as an elective for their major.

-Please check the Business School units of study table in the Undergraduate units of study for details of the unit prerequisites, corequisites and other requirements.
+Please check the Business School units of study table in the Units of study for details of the unit prerequisites, corequisites and other requirements.

 Professional accreditation in Accounting